HanStolpo/NetVinylGLFW/README.md

 I wanted to keep the game loop pure and not just because the application is in Haskell but so that it would be possible to evolve it into a parallel game loop sometime in the future.
 This had an impact on the Monad chosen for the wires.
 I did not go for the Identity Monad, which would certainly have made the wires pure, but rather the effect free Reader Monad.
-This allowed me to pass the environment to my wires without but still not introducing dependency on effects.
+This allowed me to pass the environment to my wires without introducing dependency on effects.
 The environment holds all the available resources and also the results of the GLFW callbacks.
 How do I draw stuff then, well the main wire produces a stream of lists of IO actions.

 ```Haskell